Automotive Art also referred to as Auto Art, and Car Art is a rapidly

 science used to enable artwork as it involves supports (canvases),

-the chemistry of pigments, techniques and other things such as lighting
+the chemistry of pigments, techniques and other things such the growing

-Another very important change in art that may or may not affect the
+Another very important change that may or may not affect the viewpoint

-viewpoint some have on automotive art as worthy of being included
+some have on automotive art as worthy of being included as a subject

-as a subject matter for fine art is the loss of importance of narrative
+matter for fine art is the loss of importance of narrative in art

 Historically narrative or story telling has been an important part